StefanoFerraro/ROS_ETH_course/README.md

 ## General Tips

 .
+Naming convention for the package: it should start with a lower case.

+.
 A package can have multiple nodes inside, when creating a new node (main.. init ..ecc.) pay attention to add an executable to `CMakeList.txt` following this template `add_executable("node name" "executable file")` and `target_link_libraries("node name" ${catkin_LIBRARIES})`.

 .
 When subscribing to a new topic, we just need to choose a new topic name, the topic will be generated automatically.